Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Introduction

-Motivated by these gaps and the crucial role of similarity in categorization, we propose a framework called \textit{\textbf{Deep Similarity Inspector (DSI)}} for inspection of deep vision networks' training from the perspective of similarity perception and numerous metrics.
-It represents a significant departure from the available, predominantly qualitative, approaches, offering a more systematic and scalable solution.
-We use it to provide novel insights on how networks learn to categorize and how their perception changes during training, contributing to a better understanding of their knowledge and representations development, and model evaluation.
-Our framework enables better understanding of the learning processes, which is important for explainable artificial intelligence.
-Its methods are not intended to replace accuracy but to complement it by explaining the sources of accuracy gains, as well as providing insights into network operation via clearer understanding of whether its errors are reasonable.
-Our key contributions are: \textbf{(1)} Definition and implementation of a systematic framework for similarity-focused vision networks' training examination. \textbf{(2)} Formulation of convenient numerical metrics to examine how network's perception is developed during training, and aligns with semantic similarity.
-Using all the direct, indirect, functional and structural approaches to similarity measurements. \textbf{ (3)} Thorough examination and comparison of the training process of CNNs and ViTs from the perspective of the perceived similarity and its alignment with semantic similarity.
-We provide our implementation and reproducibility details in Supp.
-Mat. at \url{zenodo.org/records/14764887} (GitHub upon acceptance).
+Motivated by these gaps, we conduct the first systematic training-time analysis of supervised vision networks, examining how similarity perception evolves and aligns with model error patterns and human semantics.
+To enable this analysis, we introduce \textit{\textbf{Deep Similarity Inspector (DSI)}}, which defines a structured protocol that unifies functional and structural, direct and indirect similarity estimation approaches into a coherent, training-time evaluation methodology.
+It represents a significant departure from the available, predominantly qualitative, approaches, offering a systematic and scalable solution.
+Using DSI, we provide new insights into the dynamics of supervised learning, contributing to a deeper understanding of model knowledge development, error behavior, and complementing accuracy evaluation.
+Our key contributions are: \textbf{(1)} Definition of a structured, systematic framework for similarity-focused vision networks' training examination. \textbf{(2)} Formulation and unification of numerical metrics to examine how network's perception is developed during training, and aligns with semantics and error behavior.
+Using all the direct, indirect, functional and structural approaches to similarity measurements. \textbf{ (3)} Thorough examination and comparison of the training process of CNNs, ViTs and hybrid models from the similarity perception perspective and its alignment with errors and semantic similarity.
+We provide our code and reproducibility details at \url{zenodo.org/records/14764887}.

-\section{Related work}
+\section{Related Work}